-One of the first things you need to do is get organized.
+One of the first things you must do is get organized.
 You want the Supply Room neat and clean.
-You want all of the equipment stored neatly, in a practical manner.
-Plus, you want a place for everything.
-You want the “flow” to make sense, so Soldiers can get what they need in a timely manner.
-Once the Supply Room is organized, you want to be organized yourself.
-You want priorities.
-You need to develop a daily “to do” list.
+Store the equipment in a designated place.
+You want the “flow” to make sense, so Soldiers can get what they need in a timely manner, and so you know where everything is.
+Once the Supply Room is organized, make the time to establish priorities and create a daily “to do” list.

-# 2 Get to Know the PBO and Battalion S4 NCO
+# 2: Get to Know the PBO & Battalion S4 NCO

 The Property Book Officer and Battalion S4 Officer and NCO will be your mentors.
 They will also be the folks who give you tasks and assignments.
 You will work with them closely, probably on a daily basis.
 You can and should learn a lot from these two folks.
 As you get promoted and advance your career, you will probably move into one of these jobs yourself.
 Pick their brains whenever possible.